 San Diego HIPAA Compliance Attorneys

-The Watkins Firm has served San Diego’s healthcare, medical professionals and associated facilities and practices for decades.
+The Watkins Firm has served San Diego’s healthcare, medical professionals and practices and associated facilities and practices for more than four decades.
 The pace of information exchanged in today’s medical and business climate is accelerating and your firm needs a law firm who can help you to ensure HIPAA compliance in all operational and communications aspects within your practice or facility.

 The Health Insurance Portability and Accountability Act (HIPAA) is a federal law which creates standards for the maintenance of electronic medical health records, as well as the processes to secure and preserve the privacy of the information contained within them.
 The act applies to all forms of written, oral or electronic patient records.
 HIPAA compliance is required of all medical practices and healthcare providers as well as San Diego employers and their business affiliates.
 In essence, HIPAA compliance exists to protect personal and health information that may be used to identify an individual person.